Hemolytic anemia: Combination

+Among American ethnicities, G6PD is most prevalent among African Americans, with a prevalence of about 12.2% (males) and 4.1% (females).
+During the Korean War, many black soldiers developed acute hemolytic anemia after primaquine for treatment or prophylaxis of malaria, which led to early understanding of this kind of anemia.

 Mechanism

 In hemolytic anemia, there are two principal mechanisms of hemolysis; intravascular and extravascular.

 Intravascular hemolysis

 Intravascular hemolysis describes hemolysis that happens mainly inside the vasculature.
 As a result, the contents of the red blood cell are released into the general circulation, leading to hemoglobinemia and increasing the risk of ensuing hyperbilirubinemia.

 Intravascular hemolysis may occur when red blood cells are targeted by autoantibodies, leading to complement fixation, or by damage by parasites such as Babesia.

 Extravascular hemolysis

 Extravascular hemolysis refers to hemolysis taking place in the liver, spleen, bone marrow, and lymph nodes.
 In this case little hemoglobin escapes into blood plasma.
 The macrophages of the reticuloendothelial system in these organs engulf and destroy structurally-defective red blood cells, or those with antibodies attached, and release unconjugated bilirubin into the blood plasma circulation.
 Typically, the spleen destroys mildly abnormal red blood cells or those coated with IgG-type antibodies, while severely abnormal red blood cells or those coated with IgM-type antibodies are destroyed in the circulation or in the liver.

 If extravascular hemolysis is extensive, hemosiderin can be deposited in the spleen, bone marrow, kidney, liver, and other organs, resulting in hemosiderosis.

 In a healthy person, a red blood cell survives 90 to 120 days in the circulation, so about 1% of human red blood cells break down each day.
 The spleen (part of the reticulo-endothelial system) is the main organ that removes old and damaged RBCs from the circulation.
 In healthy individuals, the breakdown and removal of RBCs from the circulation is matched by the production of new RBCs in the bone marrow.

 In conditions where the rate of RBC breakdown is increased, the body initially compensates by producing more RBCs; however, breakdown of RBCs can exceed the rate that the body can make RBCs, and so anemia can develop.
 Bilirubin, a breakdown product of hemoglobin, can accumulate in the blood, causing jaundice.

 In general, hemolytic anemia occurs as a modification of the RBC life cycle.
 That is, instead of being collected at the end of its useful life and disposed of normally, the RBC disintegrates in a manner allowing free iron-containing molecules to reach the blood.
 With their complete lack of mitochondria, RBCs rely on pentose phosphate pathway (PPP) for the materials needed to reduce oxidative damage.
 Any limitations of PPP can result in more susceptibility to oxidative damage and a short or abnormal lifecycle.
 If the cell is unable to signal to the reticuloendothelial phagocytes by externalizing phosphatidylserine, it is likely to lyse through uncontrolled means.